 It’s no secret that our bodies start to decline as we age.
 This will start to show in most people around the age of 50, but there are a variety of reasons why it might happen much sooner for some people.

 One of the major reasons is due to a molecule found in all living cells inside the body — NAD.
 Originally discovered in 1906, it wasn’t until the 1960s that scientists started to really understand this molecule.
 Now nearly 120 years after its discovery, scientists are still hard at work trying to understand every last thing about NAD.

 Although research continues, we have learned enough about NAD to start seeing supplements designed to increase those very levels in the body.
 Today, we’re going to discuss everything you need to know about these supplements and whether they’re worth your hard-earned money.
-We’ll also let you know our choices for the best NAD supplements so you can find the one that is right for you.

 What Is NAD?